theScottyJam/proposal-strict-js-types/README.md

 You will need to declare what type `globalThis` is.
 This is important so that the type-checker can know if this is, for example, running in a browser environment, or a node environment, etc. EcmaScript will provide an interface that specifies what should be found on any untampered globalThis object, e.g. if you want to run in any compatible, untampered EcmaScript environment, you can do `declare globalThis as EcmaScriptGlobalThis` where `EcmaScriptGlobalThis` is the globally provided interface for EcmaScript's API.
 While it wouldn't be included in the spec, Node, and web APIs can choose to globally provide their own interfaces, and someone building a type-checker can choose to support them.
 Someone expecting to run in a custom environment where globaalThis has been modified can import a declaration file supplied by that environment (or that they write it themselves), and apply that to the `globalThis` value.

+For this protection to really work, you'd need to re-assert the types of the globalThis properties you expect to be present before you use them (e.g. via an `as` assertion).
+For example, at the beginning of a function definitions, you can do `globalThis as TheExpectedGlobalThisType`.

 The default EcmaScriptGlobalThis interface provided is full of these identity checks (e.g. it was declared using a bunch of `is someValue`).
 This means, if anyone tampers with any value on globalThis, globalThis will lose its label, and any of your runtime code doing `globaThis.whatever` will fail, because globalThis isn't what you said it was supposed to be.
 The only way to restore the label is to restore `globalThis` back to its original form.
 You can still add new stuff to globalThis without making it lose its label, and if you're first-running code you can even replace the globally provided interface with a new one (important if you're a polyfill).

+This is just a rough idea of what's possible.
+Further discussion can be done to help show what's really possible with this idea, and how tedious or safe it is to use this sort of thing.

 ## Other advantages to spec-ing a static-code-analysis tool.